ANZ-REALAS/REALas-squad-chooser/README.md

 ![LICENSE](https://img.shields.io/github/license/heiswayi/random-name-picker)

-Forked and adapted to be used for work in the REALas team.
+Forked and adapted to be used for Unity Hour in the DoLorean Squad of the Home Loans tribe!

 [**Preview**](http://heiswayi.github.io/random-name-picker)